Skip to Content

 • Great location in gay district Chapinero

-Located in the centre of the Chapinero gay district is the TOTALLY GAY “Hotel Gay San Sebastian”!
-Since opening in 2013 this small boutique hotel has catered to LGBTQ guests and is a very affordable option.
+Located in the center of the Chapinero gay district is the TOTALLY GAY “Hotel Gay San Sebastian”!
+Since opening in 2013, this small boutique hotel has catered to LGBTQ guests and is a very affordable option.

-We love the quirky and colourful decor throughout, as well as the very welcoming staff.
+We love the quirky and colorful decor throughout, as well as the very welcoming staff.

-The location is fantastic because you're walking distance to gay bars of Chapinero.
+The location is fantastic because you're within walking distance of the gay bars of Chapinero.

 Staying here feels more like you're staying with a gay family rather than being in a big hotel.
 It also has a nice sauna to relax in, as well as a hotel bar and restaurant.
 While the hotel is very affordable, everything is lovely and clean, perfect for relaxing after all your sightseeing and partying!